 You can buy white tee shirts cheap when you get them three in a pack or more or order them off line.
 Purchase enough tee shirts for all the guest and supply them with fabric paint.
 They can each design their own or use them for autograph tee shirts where everyone signs each other’s tee shirt.

 Kites and basal wood rubber band operated airplane kits work great with the boys!
-It gives them an activity as well as a party favor to take home and still get a lot more fun out of them.
+It gives them an activity as well as a party favour to take home and still get a lot more fun out of them.

 Sun visors and flip flop/thongs can also be purchased very cheap if you buy them plain.
 Get enough for each guest and birthday child of course.
 Purchase some decorating supplies such as fabric paints, artificial flowers, glitter, ribbons, and pom-poms; you name it, what ever you think they would get a kick out of using.
-Allow them to decorate their own ending up being yet another party favor and activity!
+Allow them to decorate their own ending up being yet another party favour and activity!
 A little imagination can go a long way

-In closing on party favors, I do want to mention the grab bag.
+In closing on party favours, I do want to mention the grab bag.
 Grab bags work great for party game awards.
-Prizes for party games do not need to be anywhere near as fabulous as the party favors.
+Prizes for party games do not need to be anywhere near as fabulous as the party favours.
 Candy, stickers, mini note pads, pencils and other items along that line work perfectly.
 It is not so much you are awarding a win, or keeping a child who lost feel better; you are, in a small gesture, thanking them for playing along.
 Grab bags also eliminate a lot of arguing over who got what.